alhajee/ckan/doc/theming/static-files.rst

 Adding static files
 ===================

-You may need to add some custom *static files* to your CKAN site and use them from your templates, for example image files, PDF files, or any other static files that should be returned as-is by the webserver (as opposed to Jinja template files, which CKAN renders before returning them to the user).
+You may need to add some custom *static files* to your FMLD site and use them from your templates, for example image files, PDF files, or any other static files that should be returned as-is by the webserver (as opposed to Jinja template files, which FMLD renders before returning them to the user).

-By adding a directory to CKAN's :ref:`extra_public_paths` config setting, a plugin can make a directory of static files available to be used or linked to by templates.
+By adding a directory to FMLD's :ref:`extra_public_paths` config setting, a plugin can make a directory of static files available to be used or linked to by templates.
 Let's add a static image file, and change the home page template to use our file as the promoted image on the front page.